jamesnetherton/jamesnetherton.github.io/_posts/2015-06-06-deforking-celestron-cpc-925.md

 down from upstairs.
 The law of averages dictate that one day I will trip and end up in a broken heap with the scope on top of me ;-).

 I decided to bite the bullet and defork the OTA for mounting on a GEM.
-There didn't seem to be too much information available for this specific scope, so this is my expierence of the process.
+There didn't seem to be too much information available for this specific scope, so this is my experience of the process.

 ## You will need